-In addition to the week-long summer intensive, there may be a possibility to sign up for a follow-up consultation during the school year.
-If possible, a member of the BTiC faculty will travel to your school and work as collaborator, coach, or co-teacher as you integrate lessons learned during the summer workshop into practical lesson plans in your classroom.
+In addition to the week-long summer intensive, it is usually possible to sign up for a follow-up consultation during the school year.
+In that case, a member of the BTiC faculty will travel to your school and work as collaborator, coach, or co-teacher as you integrate lessons learned during the summer workshop into practical lesson plans in your classroom.

 The follow-up may include some or all of these components:

 - Planning and classroom observations: Meetings between teacher and BTiC faculty teaching artist (TA) to identify goals, lesson plans, and dates; TA classroom observation prior to beginning to get a sense for the classroom culture, management, space, and teaching style

 - Contact hours: Time the TA is working in the classroom with the teacher and students.
 This can include co-teaching, modeling, coaching, and/or observation with feedback